 The heat vents in Rob's '70 Bug are further forward than in Dave's '73 SB car -- down near the floor just to the rear of the pedal cluster.
 In Dave's case it's his left ankle that gets fried; it's Rob's right foot that gets cooked! :-) No complaints!
 As long as it's warm and clean.

 The original vents in Dave's car were equipped with adjustable metal flaps.
 As with many other things, the flaps were missing, and replacement parts are almost impossible to find (Dave finally obtained used flaps through the VW dealer, of all places!).
-The heater vent flaps are controlled by a cable (also missing in Dave's car) that runs from a lever between the seats around just to the rear of the pedal cluster to the vent.
+From about 1972, the heater vent flaps are controlled by a cable (also missing in Dave's car) that runs from the left lever between the seats around just to the rear of the pedal cluster to the vent.
 Dave replaced the cable with a choke cable (stiff wire inside of a metal coil).
-It only works so-so, Dave reported; he would prefer a manual flap system like Rob's.
+It only works so-so, Dave reported; he would prefer the earlier manual flap system like Rob's.

-In Rob's car the heat vent flap system is manual.
+In Rob's car the front heat vent flaps system is manual.
 The whole fitting is plastic and has two screws through the carpet holding it in the heater channel.
-In his ‘68 Bug the vents are cut straight from the heater channel side and bent into the channel, so they angle the air out.
+In his ‘68 Bug system is even simpler - the vents are cut straight from the heater channel side and bent into the channel, so they angle the air out.
 The closure flap is just a metal slide over the vents.

 * * * *